Test Complete

 Engagement: As the fetal head (or in breech, another presenting part) enters the pelvis, it is called "engagement."
 This usually happens during Stage 1 of labor, but can occur in multiparas even before labor begins.

-Engagement begins the struggle to descend through the birth canal, the propulsive effect of contractions opposing the pelvic and vaginal tone in the progress toward delivery.
-At this point there are internal rotation of the fetal head to navigate the pelvis until the head is at the vaginal opening.
-When the infant's presenting part is so low that it compresses the rectum, a woman may state she has the urge to defecate, but this is false signalling, the rectum unable to discern between pressure from within (stool) versus outside (baby).
+Engagement begins the struggle to descend through the birth canal, the propulsive effect of contractions opposing the pelvic and vaginal tone in progress toward delivery.
+At this point, there is internal rotation of the fetal head to navigate the pelvis until the head is at the vaginal opening.
+When the infant's presenting part is so low that it compresses the rectum, a woman may state she has the urge to defecate, but this is false signalling that the rectum is unable to discern between pressure from within (stool) versus outside (baby).
 When this occurs from pressure of the baby's head, delivery is imminent, and is usually followed by the urge to push.

 Full cervical dilation (10 cm) is based on the assumption that it is the head that is the presenting (first delivering) part.
 In situations in which the presenting part is not a normally-sized fetal head (e.g., small in preterm babies), delivery can occur before the cervix reaches 10 cm.